 New London County has a lighthouse to see and a beach park to adore, among other things.

 Ocean Beach Park, voted as a Connecticut and London county top beach, is a must-see for the whole family.
 A vast crescent of smooth, pale sand graces the beautiful beach, which reaches the azure Atlantic Ocean.

 There are numerous concession stands, a seasonal café, and a restaurant.
 A Nature Walk and a Bird Watching Observation Deck are also available.

-The Cross Sound Ferry Lighthouse Cruise is a popular adventure in London county.
-From New London to Long Island, each tour takes to sail on a high-speed SEA JET to visit nine lighthouses and two Revolutionary-era forts.
+The Cross Sound Ferry Lighthouse Cruise is a popular adventure in London County.
+Each tour from New London to Long Island takes sail on a high-speed SEA JET to visit nine lighthouses and two Revolutionary-era forts.
 Tours are only available from April through November.

 Lyman Allyn Art Museum unveiled its doors IN 1932 to the world.
 Its collection is extensive and housed in a gorgeous neoclassical edifice.
 Over 17,000 artifacts from ancient periods to the present day are on display.
-The works come from worldwide, providing guests with a diverse range of genres.
+The works come from worldwide, providing guests with diverse genres.

 6. Tolland County

-Connecticut counties include Tolland county, located in the northeastern part of the US, known for its historic novel books and architecture.
+Tolland County, located in the northeastern US, is known for its historic novel books and architecture.

-Tolland County’s famous structure is the Courthouse Museum, which was built in 1822 (replacing one from 1775) and served as the seat of all Tolland County court hearings for the next 70 years.
+Tolland County’s famous structure is the Courthouse Museum, built in 1822 (replacing one from 1775) and served as the seat of all Tolland County court hearings for the next 70 years.